-Students may attend informal pastoral care sessions with the service manager.
+Students may attend informal pastoral care sessions with the service manager or Student Wellbeing Advisor.
 These sessions usually last for 30 minutes and are an opportunity for students to access support around less complex personal or course related issues.
 Students are offered relevant practical support, information, advice and guidance.